klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/block.md

 ## klay_getBlockWithConsensusInfoByHash <a id="klay_getblockwithconsensusinfobyhash"></a>

-Returns a block with consensus information matched by the given hash.
+Returns a block with consensus information that matches the given hash.

 **Parameters**